-The Central Bank's requirements for UCITS authorised under the Regulations are set out in Notice UCITS 15.
+The Central Bank's requirements for UCITS authorised under the Regulations are set out in the Central Bank UCITS Regulations.

 Where an Irish UCITS wishes to market its units in another Member State it must transmit a notification letter to the Central Bank that contains information in relation to the marketing requirements of the host Member State as well as the latest versions of the UCITS documents.
 This notification letter must be submitted to UCITSoutwardmarketing@centralbank.ie

 In relation to specific administrative requirements regarding the notification, the following points are relevant:

 - The notification must be complete and accurate, any incomplete submissions will not be accepted and will require a full resubmission

 - An individual notification is required for each Member State to which the UCITS is seeking to market

 - All submissions must be transmitted only to the official e-mail address and should not exceed 30 MB